Immunotherapy for melanoma skin cancer

-Side effects of cytokine therapy can include flu-like symptoms such as fever, chills, aches, severe tiredness, drowsiness, and low blood cell counts.
+Side effects can include flu-like symptoms such as fever, chills, aches, severe tiredness, drowsiness, and low blood cell counts.
 Interleukin-2, particularly in high doses, can cause fluid to build up in the body so that the person swells up and can feel quite sick.
 Because of this and other possible serious side effects, high-dose IL-2 is given only in the hospital, in centers that have experience with this type of treatment.

-Patients with thicker melanomas often have cancer cells that have spread to other parts of the body.
-Even if all of the cancer seems to have been removed by surgery, some of these cells may remain in the body.
-Interferon-alfa can be used as an added (adjuvant) therapy after surgery to try to prevent these cells from spreading and growing.
-This may delay the recurrence of melanoma, but it is not yet clear if it improves survival.
+After surgery for some earlier-stage melanomas: Thicker melanomas are more likely than thinner melanomas to come back in another part of the body after surgery, even if all of the cancer is thought to have been removed.
+Interferon-alfa can sometimes be used as an added (adjuvant) therapy after surgery to try to prevent this.
+This may delay the recurrence of melanoma, but it’s not yet clear if it improves survival.

-High doses must be used for the interferon to be effective, but many patients can’t tolerate the side effects of high-dose therapy.
-These can include fever, chills, aches, depression, severe tiredness, and effects on the heart and liver.
-Patients getting this drug need to be closely watched by a doctor who is experienced with this treatment.
+High doses must be used for the interferon to be effective, but many patients can’t take the side effects of high-dose therapy.
+These can include fever, chills, aches, depression, feeling very tired, and effects on the heart and liver.
+Patients getting this drug need to be watched closely by a doctor who is experienced with this treatment.

-When deciding whether to use adjuvant interferon therapy, patients and their doctors should take into account the potential benefits and side effects of this treatment.
+When deciding whether to use adjuvant interferon therapy, patients and their doctors need to take into account the potential benefits and side effects of this treatment.

 Bacille Calmette-Guerin (BCG) vaccine

 BCG is a germ related to the one that causes tuberculosis.
-BCG does not cause serious disease in humans, but it does activate the immune system.
-The BCG vaccine works like a cytokine by enhancing the entire immune system.
-It is not directed specifically at melanoma cells.
-It is sometimes used to help treat stage III melanomas by injecting it directly into tumors.
+BCG doesn’t cause serious disease in humans, but it does activate the immune system.
+The BCG vaccine is sometimes used to help treat stage III melanomas by injecting it directly into tumors.